matrix-org/matrix-spec/content/server-server-api.md

 The format of the Authorization header is given in [RFC 7235](https://datatracker.ietf.org/doc/html/rfc7235#section-2.1).
 In summary, the header begins with authorization scheme `X-Matrix`, followed by one or more spaces, followed by a comma-separated list of parameters written as name=value pairs.
+Zero or more spaces and tabs around each comma are allowed.
 The names are case insensitive and order does not matter.
 The values must be enclosed in quotes if they contain characters that are not allowed in `token`s, as defined in
 [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2.6); if a